wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

 - Cloud apps: Include: All cloud apps
 #### Conditions  <!-- omit in toc -->
 - Locations: Include: Any location
-- Locations: Exclude: Selected named locations: MFA Trusted IPs, United Kingdom, IPv6 and unknown
+- Locations: Exclude: Selected named locations: MFA Trusted IPs, British Isles Common Travel Area, IPv6 and unknown

 _It's important to include IPv6 and unknown locations, to reduce the chance that legitimate users will be blocked_
 </details>